 Heart Rate Monitor for iPhone: “Instant Heart Rate” App

 There’s an app for everything, they say.
-Did you know that you don’t actually need to buy an external heart rate monitor to check your heart rate or pulse with an iPhone?
-The “Instant Heart Rate” app does just that, using only your camera and your flash.
-It’s a software-based heart rate monitor for your iPhone.
+Did you know that you don’t actually need to buy an external heart rate monitor to check your heart rate or pulse?
+With the “Instant Heart Rate” app yoou can use your iPhone as a heart rate monitor.
 There is a nifty trick behind the functionality: It is using your camera’s LED flash to shine through a finger and analyzes the image data from the camera to gain information about your vital signs.

 A pretty cool and fashionable way to keep your heart rate checked and monitored is of course the Apple Watch.
 But what if you don’t want to shell out the extra bucks or don’t like to wear a gadget around your wrist?
-Then this trick will be very useful for your purposes.
+Then this trick will be very useful as an alternative tothe Apple Watch.
 You can get the app for the fraction of the cost of additional hardware.
 This of course comes at the possible expense of accuracy, professional heart rate or pulse monitors are far more precise and reliable and a medical patient should not rely on tricky little apps to get a reading.
 But if you are just starting out and low on budget or want to measure your heart rate more or less reliably, by all means, go for it.

 Measuring your pulse with “Instant Heart Rate”